A Recursive Partitioning Approach for Dynamic Discrete Choice Modeling in High Dimensional Settings: Monte Carlo Experiments

-Another interesting finding is the effect of over-discretization and under-discretization.
-As expected, over-sampling does not introduce any bias in the estimation procedure, since it does not violate any estimation assumption.
-However, the estimation variance increases slightly since we estimate more parameters when we over-discretize.
-As table \ref{table:sim1_alt_result} presents under-discretization has lower bias than ignoring $\Q$.
-However, in two cases allowing only two partitions leads to a higher bias than having only one partition, making under-discretization worse than no discretization.
+Finally, columns 6 and 8 in Table \ref{table:sim1_alt_result} highlight the impact of under- and over-discretization.
+As expected, over-discretization does not introduce any bias in the estimation procedure since it does not violate any estimation assumption.
+However, it does lead to marginally higher variance (compared to column 7) since we estimate more parameters when we over-discretize.
+However, under-discretization does lead to bias; though, by and large, the bias seems to be lower than completely ignoring $\Q$.
+In sum, these simulations show that our recursive partitioning approach can help reduce the dimensionality of the dynamic discrete choice problem and help with correcting for bias and recovering true primitive parameters.

-While this research aims not to calculate the amount of misspecification bias, and our results are not generalizable, our simulation results show that the amount of bias from neglecting $\Q$ can be huge.
-Even when $\Q$ is not directly involved in the flow utility, neglecting it can bias our estimation as much as $13\%$.
-These results highlight the importance of controlling for potential variables that can affect our DDC modeling procedure.
-In addition, our results shows that over-discretization is not an issue, especially in setting where the number of observations is large enough to reduce the estimation variance concerns.
-It also shows that we can benefit from discretization even when we under-discretize $\Q$.
-These two results argue in favor of using the discretization algorithm compared to neglecting $\Q$.